greatBrain/Data_Engineering/README.md

-## FOR PRACTICING D.E.
-CONCEPTS AND TOOLS
+## DATA ENGINEERING CONCEPTS AND TOOLS PRACTICING

 The purpose of this repository, based and inspired on this: (https://github.com/danielbeach/data-engineering-practice) is to develop data engineering skills.
 The topics that these practice problems will cover: